TheJessieKirk/jam_fallout_3/JXPRobCoFactoryPlaques/JXPRobCoFactoryPlaques Readme.txt

       Initial commit.
       Replaced all plaques on the RobCo Factory Floor with activators, each with a script and message.

+    1.0.0
+      The plaques now share a single object type and script, and references are used to control plaque messages instead.
+      The replacement plaques are now in the *exact* same position as the originals.
+      Fixed documentation syntax.

+    1.0.1
+      Fixed capitalisation of RobCo name.

                                   7. CREDITS